Wait... Who Am I?

 I’m not from the number of breaths I take,

-But rather the number of moments that take my breath away.
+But rather the number of moments that take my breath

 And I wouldn’t change where I’ve been for the world.